-Amount of dilute spray Am ck emulsion al oil conter ake zimount of under spray 2 per cent 3 per cent 4 per cent 6 per cent 8 per cent 100 gal 6 gal.
-9 gal.
-41⁄2 gal.
+Amount of dilute spray An ck emulsion al oil conter to use to mant of ake Amount of diffue spray 2 per cent 3 per cent 4per cent 6 per cent 8 per cent 100 gal 200 gal 300 gal 400 gal 41⁄2 gal.
 9 gal.
 131⁄2 gal.
 18 gal.
 6 gal.
 12 gal.
 18 gal.
 24 gal.
 9 gal.
 18 gal.
 27 gal.
 36 gal.
 12 gal.
 24 gal.
 36 gal.
 48 gal.

-To make sure oil is properly emulsified mix a pint of the finished emulsion in a bucket of water.
+To make certain that the oil is properly emulsified, mix a pint of the finished emulsion in a bucket of water.
 If free oil appears on the top within 5 minutes, discard the entire mix.

-- 27. Summer Oils.
-Oils used for applications during the growing period should be much more highly refined than those for dormant spraying.
-Viscosity and unsulphonated residue should be within well defined limits.
-The limits for viscosity are 75 to 85 seconds (Saybolt at 100 degrees F.) and 92 to 100 per cent for unsulphonated residue.
-The manufacturer's instructions should be carefully read before attempting to dilute any summer oil spray. - 28.
-Tar, and Tar and Oil Sprays.
+- 27. Tar, and Tar and Oil Sprays.
 Tar sprays consist of certain liquid fractions obtained in the distillation of coal-tar treated to render them miscible with water.
-These sprays were developed for dormant use against aphids.
+These sprays were developed for dormant use to control aphids.
 Certain disadvantages of the tar sprays led to the development of the tar and oil sprays, which in many cases consist of the tar products referred to, combined with petroleum oil and an emulsifier.
 The tar sprays kill aphid eggs and case-bearers on contact.
 Tar and oil sprays, chiefly because of the oil content, will control scale and mite, in addition to aphid and case-bearers.
 Tar, and tar and oil sprays will kill some bud-moth larvae.
 Directions for the use of tar, and tar and oil sprays are furnished by the manufacturer.
 TAR, AND TAR AND OILS ARE TO BE APPLIED ONLY DURING THE DORMANT PERIOD.
 Tar, and tar and oil sprays burn the face and hands.
-When these materials are being applied, horses should be protected as well as the operator, from injury.
+When these materials are being applied, horses should be protected from injury as well as the operator. - 28.
+Summer Oils.
+Oils used for applications during the growing period should be much more highly refined than those for dormant spraying.
+Viscosity and unsulphonated residue should be within well defined limits.
+The limits for viscosity are 75 to 85 seconds (Saybolt at 100° F.) and 92 to 100 per cent for unsulphonated residue.
+Numerous brands of summer oils having those specifications are offered for sale.
+The manufacturer's instructions should be carefully read before attempting to dilute any summer oil spray.